 The primary focus of the First Nations, Métis, Inuit Teachers Resource Guide is on integrating the learning about First Nations Studies.
 This includes Character Development/Faith based Virtues, and existing curriculum, highlighting similarities between First Nations Peoples and non First Nations people – and people from all other parts of the world, referred to by the Haudenosaunee as Turtle Island.

 The objective of the First Nations, Métis, Inuit Teachers Resource Guide is to support Ontario educators in all areas set out by the Ministry of Education:

 - First Nations, Métis, and Inuit Education Policy Framework

 - Ontario Curriculum, Cross Curricular & Interdisciplinary lesson plans.

-The Six Nations Iroquois Program Teachers Resource Guide has been supported by First Nations and non First Nations educators and curriculum experts from the boards of education in Brant Haldimand Norfolk CDSB, Grand River Six Nations Territory, Grand Erie DSB and many other First Nations and non First Nations contributors.
+The First Nations, Métis, Inuit Teachers Resource Guide has been supported by First Nations and non First Nations educators and curriculum experts from the boards of education in Brant Haldimand Norfolk CDSB, Grand River Six Nations Territory, Grand Erie DSB and many other First Nations and non First Nations contributors.
 The approach used in our resource guide seeks a balance between written and oral tradition, recognizing and respecting the validity of both.

 Summary of the binder contents